entrecode/ec.dm-cache/readme.md

 Basically, this module offers a function `getEntry(modelTitle, entryID)` which, well, gets an Entry, and `getEntries(modelTitle, options)` which gets an EntryList.
 The difference to the default Data Manager SDK is that it uses an in-memory cache and AMQP (RabbitMQ) to invalidate that cache.
 This way, you'll get maximum caching without stale data.
+Since version 0.5.0 the AMQP is not longer required, please use an appropriate TTL if you are not using AMQP.

 Note that model structure changes will not be reflected in the cache, as there are currently no events for that.